LWHSCoding/Plagiarism/README.md

 </ul>

 <hr />
+<b>Sam Graphing data</b>
+define what a rare word is like less than 80 uses Calcutlate how many words per 50 word chunk are rare Graph

+Use caulman lau formula and run it on 50 word chunks.
+Graph

+Flag chuncks that are outliers high or low, display

 <b> Reading Documents</b>
 <i>Sam</i>
 We should use these two scripts to read word and PDF docs, currently we just read the binary's.